NextIshwar/Flutter-Dart/errors.md

 ```
 >In the above example, Subclass extends Superclass<T> but doesn’t specify a type argument.
 The analyzer infers Subclass<dynamic>, which results in an invalid override error on method(int).

->To fix this error, programmers need to provide type
+>To fix this error, programmers need to provide the type
  Example =>

  ```